Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 	http://localhost:4400/?enableripple=cordova-3.0.0

 At this point you can run/test/debug and when you make a change you can just do a build again via F6 and then refresh your browser.
 This allows for much quicker development in my opinion.

+## Building as a Chrome Extension ##

+I've included a simple batch file `Build-Chrome-Extension.cmd` which will generate an extension that can be loaded in Chrome.

+Once built, the extension can be loaded into Chrome using the `chrome://extensions` URL and enabling development mode.
+The extension payload will be located at `bin\Chrome`.

 ## Basic Functionality ##